skippyr/river-dreams/README.md

 				<ul>
 					<li><code>ZSH</code>.
 This is the shell this theme applies on.</li>
 					<li><code>gcc</code> and standard C libraries.
 These are the compiler and libraries needed to compile the source codes.</li>
 					<li><a href="https://fonts.google.com/noto/specimen/Noto+Sans">Noto Sans</a> and a font patched by <a href="https://github.com/ryanoasis/nerd-fonts">Nerd Fonts</a>.
 Those fonts provides the pretty symbols that are shown in the prompt.
-If you do want to install them, you can prefer to use River Dreams's fallback text.
-Normally, Noto Sans comes preinstalled in most systems.</li>
+If you do want to install them, you can prefer to use River Dreams's fallback text.</li>
 				</ul>
 				<p>Most dependencies can be installed through package managers.
 If you are using Linux, refer to your distributions's package manager.
 If you are using MacOS, refer to <a href="https://brew.sh">HomeBrew</a>.
 Other dependencies can be installed from their specific websites: hyperlinks are available in the topics above.</p>
 				<p>If you are using a Debian based Linux distribution like Ubuntu or PopOS!, you can install most of the dependencies using <code>apt</code>:</p>